Storsjöodjuret: Legends

+17th century attestations

 The earliest description is of a sea/lake-serpent (sjöorm) inhabiting Storsjön, contained in a manuscript by Morten Pedersen Herdal dated to 1635.
 According to commentators this text ascribed to rune-master Kettil Runske the feat of binding this serpent to the bottom of the lake by carving a magic spell into the Frösö Runestone (erected on Frösö, an island in this lake).
 (Note: Paragraph quoted or paraphrased from the Morten Pedersen Herdal ms. of 1635, requoted by Enqvist and by Wall.)
 (Note: The spelling "Pederson" is given by 19th and 20th century sources, but the identification of the manuscript is cited by them to Sandvig (1779) Samlinger til den Danske Historie, which gives "Pedersen" (and "Kield Runske" for the rune-master's name).)
 (Note: Ole Worm in the near contemporaneous commentary on the runestone remarks on a similar legend citing Saxo, but does not name the wizard (Magus).)

 A version of the legend was also recorded in the group of writings associated with the Rannsakningar efter antikviteter (‘Researches into Antiquities’), (Note: (Ståhle 1960) Rannsakningar efter antikviteter, Bd.
 1, H. 1, p.
 257, apud K. G. Ljunggren's review.) specifically in a piece dated 1685 by Anders Plantin (Andreas Plantinus): (Note: The Rannsakningar was the Swedish crown's effort during the 17th century to catalogue objects of antiquities.
 Anders Plantin was a häradshövding or district circuit judge.)

 "It is said that beneath this [rune]stone lies a dreadfully large head of a serpent and that the body stretches over Storsjön to Knytta village and Hille Sand (Note: Hillsand perhaps(?), which is a village farther north in Jämtland.) where the tail is buried.
 The serpent was called a rå and therefore shall this stone be raised.
 Since no one peacefully could cross [Storsjön], the ferryman and his wife states, along with many others, that in the last turbulent time this stone was torn down and broken in two.
 As long as this stone lay on the ground many strange things occurred in the water, until the stone was raised and assembled anew".

 The Frösö stone has a large serpent depicted on it, but there is no reference to it nor to Kettil Runske in the text itself, which instead tells about Austmaðr, Guðfastr's son's christening of Jämtland, and the construction of the Frösö Bridge, though the stone has indeed been broken in two pieces.